polarfish/kalah/README.md

 # Kalah
-The game of Kalah in form of web application (built with Spring Boot)
+The game of Kalah in form of web application (built with Spring Boot).

 ### Game rules